DarthChurros/MKS21X-FinalProject/README.md

 way that can decrypt encrypted text that has no spaces. might work and might not work. will check tomorrow tejas -- editing alma's edits to demo so that the user can choose keyless decryption before having instantiated an instance of a certain cipher

+jan 17, 2018:
+FINALLY GOT KEYLESSDECRYPT FOR CAESARCIPHER TO WORK MOST OF THE TIME!!!!!
+Still should go ahead and package what's written there are a method that can be used in subCipher, just more times (since tejas needs to do letter frequency analysis; i just need to cycle through 26 possible keys)